By Amelia Lafratta

 What is your leadership style?

 In The New Leaders, Daniel Goleman identifies 6 leadership styles.
-In this blog, we will have a look at what these styles are and what it means to be an effective and catalytic leader, particularly in a time of change and uncertainty like the one we live in.
+In this blog, we will have a look at what these styles are and what it means to be an effective and catalytic leader, particularly in a time of change and uncertainty.

 Read on if you want to be able to recognise the six components that make you an agile, motivated and authentic leader.
 You will find tips to fulfil more of your leadership potential and provocative points of discussion to share and debate with friends and colleagues.

 Goleman’s six leadership styles are: Visionary, coaching, affiliative, democrative, pace-setting and commanding.
 You can find the book on Amazon.

 Being visionary is critical for a leader, as you have to drive what is possible for the business, yourself and your people.
 Having a vision enables you to have a sense of direction to guide to success those around you.

 An affiliative leader is one who is not afraid to be together with his or her people.
 They are amicable and don’t allow others to feel the hierarchy between colleagues.
 However, often this leadership style makes it hard to have difficult conversations, as the leader is very close to his or her people and can lack the distance to deal with uncomfortable discussions.